You know you are only a beginning artist, but you feel there's more talent inside you than you've been able to show so far.

 "Gary, you've given me the direction and instruction that has improved the quality of my work tremendously.
 I highly recommend your instruction to anyone who wishes to produce outstanding work."

-BeginningArtist.com founder Gary Gumble brings a wealth of experience to the task of turning beginning artists into artists.
+BeginningArtist.com founder Gary Gumble brings a wealth of experience to the task of turning aspiring artists into artists.

 More than 45 years experience in three different fields of art to be exact.

-You only grow your talent when you begin to learn the two basic skills that are the foundation of all good art:
+You only grow your talent when you begin to learn and use the basic skills that are the foundation of all good art.